“whose end is destruction, whose god is their belly, and whose glory is in their shame—who set their mind on earthly things.”

 “Having their understanding darkened, being alienated from the life of God, because of the ignorance that is in them, because of the blindness of their heart.”
 (Eph.
 4:18)

 They do not blush anymore.
 Their sense of right and wrong blunts their view of God.
 They delight in distortion of life.
 Liberty becomes a panacea.
 They tolerate no restraint on their desires.

 Lying is regarded today as a good business practice.
 Students deem cheating acceptable so long as it contributes to their graduation.
 The end justifies the means.
 It is alright to cheat, lie, and deceive, providing it is for a good cause.

 Young anarchists run the streets of our nations.
 Children kill children.
 We teach them social graces but scorn directing their morals.

 God created man in His image to reflect His glory.
 Man was designed to reflect the attributes of God.
 The cauterized soul obscures the reflected glory of God.

 “who set their mind on earthly things”

-Human viewpoint always leads to devaluation of eternal values.
+Human viewpoint always leads to the devaluation of eternal values.

-If you do not know Christ personally, where do you stand in relation to the cross of Christ?
+If you do not know Christ personally, where do you stand concerning the cross of Christ?
 On which side are you?
 Pro or con?
 For or against?